 Water for the City of Loveland is pumped from the ground at the well field at Bettyray.
-There are three wells at that location, each of which is capable of producing 1,300 gallons per minute (GPM).
+There are three wells at that location — each of which is capable of producing 1,300 gallons per minute (GPM).
 Each well is approximately 85 feet deep and taps into a natural aquifer.
-These wells are capable of producing more than 5,000,000 gallons of ground water a day.
+These wells are capable of producing more than 5 million gallons of groundwater a day.
 The water is treated on site with chlorine and fluoride before it is pumped to consumers.
 The City of Loveland has emergency interconnections with the Greater Cincinnati Water Works, Western Water, and Clermont County.

 Simple Ways to Save Water